metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

         By default behavior, unused data is removed from the cache file.
 If you don't want to remove them and keep in the file, use `accumulate`.

+# COMMAND LINE INTERFACE

+You can easily use this module from the command line by using the `xlate` command included in the repository.
+See the `xlate` help information for usage.

+# EMACS

+Load the `xlate.el` file included in the repository to use `xlate` command from Emacs editor.  `xlate-region` function translate the given region.
+Default language is `EN-US` and you can specify language invoking it with prefix argument.

 # ENVIRONMENT